reddemon98/habr-elk/README.md

-Docker for an article about ELK
+Docker for an article about ELK/Openseaerch + Openseerch Dashboard + fluentd